The Economic and Social Research Council (ESRC) Festival of Social Science in Northern Ireland took place from 4-11 November 2017.

 ‘How big data can predict your successes and failures’ How does big data shape the future of higher education?
 Dr Rogaten hosted an interactive workshop and debate on how learning analytics (or big data) can be used to predict someone's success or failure and how universities can use this data to advance students' learning.

-The Festival was featured on local TV station, NVTV with an interview by Dr Alessandro Sancino and Dr Frances Morton on the 16th November. (play at 16.59)
+The Festival was featured on local TV station, NVTV with an interview by Dr Alessandro Sancino and Dr Frances Morton on the 16th November. (play at 16.59).There was also a radio interview with Dr Frances Morton on Raidió Fáilte.

 For further information, please contact Dr Frances Morton, Policy and Public Affairs Manager, Ireland.